 Sciemetric cuts the cost, boosts the traceability of NVH testing

 Sciemetric’s sigPOD in-station process monitoring and data collection platform relies on digital process signature analysis to reliably evaluate the quality of an assembly.
-By using an ICP-based accelerometer rather than a microphone, the sigPOD will provides accurate analysis even under noisy conditions.
-From verifying rotating machinery and motorized assemblies for unwanted noise and vibration to resonance testing, our approach to NVH testing can identify root causes such as:
+Though a microphone can be used, with an ICP-based accelerometer the sigPOD will provides accurate analysis even under noisy conditions.
+From verifying rotating machinery and motorized assemblies for unwanted noise and vibration to resonance testing, our approach to NVH noise, vibration and harshness testing can identify root causes such as:

 - Loose, rubbing, or missing components

 sigPOD reduces the costs of NVH testing, while also making it data-driven, repeatable, and traceable.